tech-sketch/SeqAL/docs/TUTORIAL_11_Multiple_Language_Support.md

 This tutorial shows how to use SeqAL for different language.

-[Tutorial 1](./TUTORIAL_1_Introduction.md) show example on English.
-If you want to use SeqAL on other language, you only need to do two things.
+[Introduction](./TUTORIAL_1_Introduction.md) shows example on English.
+If you want to use SeqAL on other language, you need to meet the following requirements.

-1. Prepare the data with BIO or BIOES format on the language you used
+1. Prepare the data with BIO or BIOES format on the language you used.
+More detail can be found in [Prepare Corpus](./TUTORIAL_2_Prepare_Corpus.md)
-2. Prepare the embedding on the same language
+2. Prepare the embedding on the same language.
+We can use [`TransformerWordEmbeddings`](https://github.com/flairNLP/flair/blob/master/resources/docs/embeddings/TRANSFORMER_EMBEDDINGS.md) to read different languages' embedding from [HuggingFace](https://huggingface.co/models?sort=downloads).
-3. Use spacy model to tokenize the non-spaced language
+3. If the language of dataset is a kind of non-spaced language, we have to use spacy model to tokenize the dataset.

+We introduce the processing workflow for spaced language and non-spaced language below.

 ## Spaced Language